guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Orchestration/Kubernetes.md

 <span style="color:#689d6a">labels</span> <span style="color: #3588E9">--></span> key/value pairs attached to objects.
 The are intended for identification of objects, which can have the same labels.
 - <span style="color: #3588E9">--></span> Labels and selectors are the core grouping method in Kubernetes.
 They are used to link services and Pods together.

-<span style="color:#98971a">Namespaces</span> <span style="color: #3588E9">--></span> provides a mechanism for isolating group of resources within a single cluster.
-They isolate and manage applications and services.
-- they are ideal when the number of cluster users is large, and it also provides a scope for the names of objects
-- each object must have a unique name for the resource type within a namespace

 <span style="color:#98971a">StatefulSet</span> <span style="color: #3588E9">--></span> object that manages stateful applications.
 Manages deployment and scaling of Pods, and provides guarantees about ordering and uniqueness of Pods.
 - a StatefulSet maintains a sticky identity for each Pod request and provides persistent storage volumes for the workloads